20 Works of Art You Must See (and Where to Find Them)

 The Taj Mahal lives in Agra, India, on the banks of the River Yamuna.
 It draws nearly 8 million visitors per year.

 Visiting the Taj Mahal will be an overwhelming experience, not only because of its magnificence, but also because of the hordes of crowds who visit it.
 So it's best to have a hotel close by, and one that is comfortable, so you can maximize your time at the monument.
-Just a half mile from the Taj Mahal is The Gateway Hotel Fatehabad Road.
-This luxury hotel offers views of the Taj Mahal from most of its rooms.
+The Oberoi Amarvilas Agra is just a half mile from the Taj Mahal.
+This luxury hotel offers views of the Taj Mahal in many of its rooms.

 10. “Les Demoiselles d'Avignon,” Pablo Picasso (1907)